stuerp/foo_midi/README.md

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+Pull requests are warmly welcomed.

 ## Change Log

 v2.9.1.0, 2023-xx-xx, *""*

-*
+* Improved: The decay time is now configurable.
+The default is still 1s (1000ms).

 v2.9.0.0, 2023-08-02, *"Revenge of the FluidSynth"*